weavc-org/weavc-discord/README.md

 [![NPM](https://nodei.co/npm/mogo-discord.png)](https://nodei.co/npm/mogo-discord/)

-Works inline with `discord.js` to provide some helpers preform some common tasks when writing discord bots.
+There can be implemented alongside `discord.js` to provide a number of utilities includinga router, argument parser and embed pager.

 #### Usage